meow-d/meow-d.github.io/_posts/2024-10-01-why does the CN fandom call Lumine 爷?.md

 ---
 layout: post
 tags: anime-manga gaming
-title: why does the CN Genshin fandom call Lumine '爷'?
+title: Why does the CN Genshin fandom call Lumine '爷'?
 ---

 Do you know people call Lumine 爷 in the CN fandom? no, not as in grandpa, but as in 少爷 (young master).